jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 * Set 1: `PluggableDevice` related classes
    * class `PluggableDevice`: a class represents a set of new third-party devices, its device_type attribute describes what kind of device this is. it can be "GPU" or other device type string. it also has an attribute: subdevice_type, subdevice_type is for low-level specialization of GPU device.
 It will be part of kernel dispatch key to avoid conflict issue with exiting GPU(CUDA) kernels.
 The subdevice_type is also used to check whether there is some CUDA specific logic code in grappler and common runtime when the device type is "GPU".
    * class `PluggableDeviceFactory`: a device factory to create the PluggableDevice
-   * class `PluggableDeviceBFCAllocator`: a PluggableDevice memory allocator that implements a ‘best fit with coalescing’ algorithm.It extends the BFC algorithm, counter part of GPUBFCAllocator.
+   * class `PluggableDeviceBFCAllocator`: a PluggableDevice memory allocator that implements a ‘best fit with coalescing’ algorithm.
+It extends the BFC algorithm, counter part of GPUBFCAllocator.
    * class `PluggableDeviceAllocator`: an allocator that wraps a PluggableDevice allocator.
    * class `PluggableDeviceHostAllocator`: allocator for pinned CPU RAM that is made known to PluggableDevice for the purpose of efficient DMA with PluggableDevice.
    * class `PluggableDeviceEventMgr`: an object to keep track of pending Events in the StreamExecutor streams.
    * class `PluggableDeviceContext`: a wrapper of pluggable device specific context that can be passed to OpKernels.
 * Set 2: `PluggableDevicePlatform` related classes
-   * class `PluggableDevicePlatform`: PluggableDevice-specific platform, its platform name is "PluggableDevice", it contains a C struct: SP_Platform* platform_ which is its internal implementation and as the C interface registered by device plugin.
+   * class `PluggableDevicePlatform`: PluggableDevice-specific platform, its platform name is registered from plugin through `SE_InitializePlugin`, the platform object contains a C struct: SP_Platform* platform_, which is its internal implementation and as the C interface registered by device plugin.
-   * class `PluggableDeviceExecutor`: PluggableDevice-platform implementation of the platform-agnostic StreamExecutorInterface, it contains C structs: SP_StreamExecutor* executor_ and SP_Device* device_ whose member can be accessed in both TensorFlow proper and device plugins.
+   * class `PluggableDeviceExecutor`: The PluggableDevice implementation of the  StreamExecutorInterface functionality, it contains two C structs: SP_StreamExecutor* executor_ and SP_Device* device_ , which as the StreamExecutor C interface registered by device plugin.
    * class `PluggableDeviceStream`: wraps a StreamHandle in order to satisfy the platform-independent StreamInterface.
-It returns SP_Stream which is treated as an opaque type to TensorFlow,  whose structure is created by the device plugin.
+It returns SP_Stream which is treated as an opaque type to TensorFlow,  whose structure is defined by the device plugin.
-   * class `PluggableDeviceTimer`: wraps an opaque handle: SE_Timer to satisfy the platform-independent TimerInterface.
+   * class `PluggableDeviceTimer`: wraps an opaque handle: SP_Timer to satisfy the platform-independent TimerInterface.
-   * class `PluggableDeviceEvent`: wraps an opaque handle: SE_Event to satisfy the platform-independent EventInterface.
+   * class `PluggableDeviceEvent`: wraps an opaque handle: SP_Event to satisfy the platform-independent EventInterface.

 **TensorFlow Plugin**